ticianavalle/2017goals/README.md

 3. Four Swords
 4. Ocarina of Time - finished
 5. A Link to the Past
+6. Oracle of Ages
-6. Oracle of Ages/Seasons
+6. Oracle of Seasons
-7. Link's Awakening
+8. Link's Awakening
-8. A Link Between Words
+9. A Link Between Words
-9. The Legend of Zelda - playing
+10. The Legend of Zelda - finished
-10. Adventure of Link
+11. Adventure of Link
-11. Majora's Mask
+12. Majora's Mask
-12. Twilight Princess - playing
+13. Twilight Princess - playing
-13. Four Swords Adventure
+14. Four Swords Adventure
-14. Wind Waker
+15. Wind Waker
-15. Phantom Hourglass - finished
+16. Phantom Hourglass - finished
-16. Spirit Tracks - finished
+17. Spirit Tracks - finished
-17. Breath of the Wild - playing
+18. Breath of the Wild - playing
-18. Triforce Heroes
+19. Triforce Heroes
-19. Links Crossbow Training
+20. Links Crossbow Training
-19. Hyrule Warriords
+21. Hyrule Warriors

 -------------------